About the Disciplinary Domain of Humanities and Social Sciences

-Humanities and social sciences educate and train future company executives, game designers, politicians, teachers, dieticians, translators, historians, librarians and psychologists and … Well, the list is too long to be included here.
+Humanities and social sciences educate and train future company executives, game designers, politicians, teachers, dieticians, translators, historians, librarians and psychologists and many, many more.
 Humanities and social sciences encompasses a great number of different occupations and the subject knowledge needed to develop society.

 What is special about humanities and social sciences at Uppsala University is its huge breadth and diversity combined with in-depth subject knowledge.
 We have, for example, the largest range of languages, around 40, and the research we do is successful research.
 A number of evaluations have adjudged our research to be competitive and the best in the world.